-Each trimester students in grades 5-8 are recognized for their academic achievements.
+Each semester students in grades 5-8 are recognized for their academic achievements.
 Academic recognition is based on grades achieved in all subjects.
 Students must have an overall average of 3.00 or above with no grade lower than a C on their report card and must have less than two C's to qualify for honor roll.

-'A' Ho nor R oll 4.0

-High Academic Honors 3.5 - 3.99

-Academic Honors 3.00 - 3.49
+'A' Honor Roll High Academic Honors Academic Honors 4.0 3.5 - 3.99 3.00 - 3.49

-All honor roll students are recognized each quarter.
+All honor roll students are recognized for each quarter at the end of the year.
 Students earning honors for all four quarters are honored at the Annual Awards Program that is held in May.